ihh/bracery/README.md

 # Bracery

-Bracery is a small procedural text generation language (and library), heavily influenced by [@galaxykate](https://github.com/galaxykate)'s [Tracery](http://tracery.io/).
+Bracery is a small language for procedural text generation, heavily influenced by [@galaxykate](https://github.com/galaxykate)'s [Tracery](http://tracery.io/).

 The main construct in Bracery is the _alternation_, a list of options separated by vertical bars: